 JS: Final question: what do you think about these statistics bearing in mind your own experience if criminality and innocence in cases you’ve been exposed to and what does the legal community in Israel (lawyers, professors etc) think about the meaning behind the numbers?

 SD: There is a lot discussion among criminal defense lawyers and in the Public Defender’s Office.
-A lawyer friend of mine thinks the ease of admissibility of the prior statements of hostile witnesses is partly to blame.
+A lawyer friend of mine thinks the ease of admissibility of the police statements of hostile witnesses is largely to blame.
 I agree.
-If a prosecutions witness in court contradicts his previous police statement then the judge can receive that police statement and decide which version of events to accept: the oral evidence in court or the written evidence from the police station.
+If a prosecution witness in court contradicts his previous police statement then the judge can receive that police statement and decide which version of events to accept: the oral evidence in court or the written evidence from the police station.
 I can tell you, that I have never heard of a case where an Israeli judge did not accept the incriminating police statement of a hostile witness!
-Classic case is again the domestic violence scenario.
+Again let us look at the domestic violence scenario.
 A woman maliciously lies to the police (do not tell me this never happens).
 Later she comes to court and shouts and cries to the judge that she lied and that the defendant is innocent.
 For sure this leads to a conviction.
 I would expect this to mean there is some reasonable doubt and therefore a potential for an acquittal.
-But no, such cases invariably lead to conviction.
+But no, such cases always lead to conviction.